 Britain and the Dictatorships of Argentina and Chile explores the links between the British government and the dictatorships of Argentina and Chile, 1973-82, using newly-opened British archives.
 It gives the most complete picture to date of British arms sales, military visits and diplomatic links with the Argentine and Chilean military regimes before the Falklands war, and provides new evidence that Britain was keen to exploit the oil around the Falkland Islands.

 It asks who makes British foreign policy.
 Can human rights groups influence governments?
 What are the links between policy makers and private companies?
-By analyzing the social background of British diplomats and tracing the informal social networks between civil servants and the private sector, it considers the pro-business biases of state officials.
-It describes how the Foreign Office tried to dissuade the Labour governments of 1974-79 from imposing sanctions on the Pinochet regime in Chile and discusses whether un-elected officials place constraints on politicians aiming to pursue an ‘ethical’ foreign policy.
+Can an un-elected civil service prevent governments from pursuing an ‘ethical’ foreign policy?
+By analyzing the social background of British diplomats and tracing the informal links between government officials and the private sector, it reveals the pro-business bias of the civil service and the Foreign Office.

 Inside Colombia: Drugs, Democracy and War provides a valuable introduction and quick reference guide to Colombia.
 With chapters devoted to history, human rights, the economy, drugs and relations with the United States, the book offers an easily accessible and comprehensive overview of the Colombian history.
 It looks in detail at the US-backed counter-narcotics intervention, Plan Colombia, and exposes the environmental and human cost of the militarized counter-narcotics fumigation campaigns.
 It traces the social roots of the drugs trade and identifies the winners and losers from drugs trafficking.
 The book includes maps, facts and figures, personal testimonies, a who’s who of the main actors involved in the conflict, lists of Colombian and foreign NGOs working in Colombia, further reading and Web links.